 3. What is the difference between Selenium 2.0 and Selenium 3.0?

 Selenium 2.0 provided for the merger of the Selenium Webdriver project with the original Selenium Project.
-Ever since so, Selenium RC got disapproved of, but was still used for backward compatibility.
+Ever since then, Selenium RC got disapproved of, but was still used for backward compatibility.

 Selenium 3.0 is held to be the extended version of Selenium 2.0.
 It is backward compatible, does not include Selenium RC and is inherently stable with several bug fixes.

 4. What is Selenese?
 What are its types?